 Calico Baked Beans are awesome!
-Lima Beans, Butter Beans, Kidney Beans and Pork and Beans are mixed together with ground beef or ground turkey, bacon, onion in a tasty homemade sauce and baked up to perfection.
+Lima Beans, Butter Beans, Kidney Beans and Pork and Beans add zest to this recipe.
+The beans are mixed with ground beef, bacon and onions in a tasty homemade sauce.
+The casserole bakes up to absolute perfection.

 This casserole is a great dish to serve during the summer holiday season when you need a dish for a potluck, a backyard barbecue or grilling outside.
 We especially love to serve this dish with Barbecue Brisket, Creamy Potato Salad and my Famous Deviled Eggs.
 Talk about a terrific meal.
 This is it!

-I’ll never forget the kindness of Marge Currin when she brought us this casserole, a salad, and a delicious lemon pound cake on moving day when we moved to New England in the dead of winter, January 1990.
-She was the executive director’s wife and took the time to make us this delicious meal as we were unloading our U-Haul with snow on the ground and two young boys in tow.
+I’ll never forget the kindness of Marge Currin when she brought us this casserole, a salad, and a delicious lemon pound cake back in January 1990.
+We moved to New England (from Florida) in the dead of winter.
+She was the executive director’s wife and took the time to make us this delicious meal as we were unloading our U-Haul.
+There was snow on the ground and we had two young boys in tow.

-She is the one who inspired me to start taking meals to others when they are sick, giving birth, moving into a new house, bereavement, etc., because I remember how grateful we were to receive that meal.
-We were still unpacking and hauling furniture and boxes in from the truck, but we stopped and set up a card table in the kitchen and sat down to eat what was a delicious feast to us at the time.
+She is the one who inspired me to begin taking meals to others when they are sick, giving birth, moving into a new house, bereavement, etc. I remember how grateful we were to receive that meal.
+We were still unpacking and hauling furniture and boxes in from the truck.
+But we stopped and set up a card table in the kitchen and sat down to eat what was a delicious feast to us at the time.

 I have to admit that I love Baked Bean recipes.
-I also have Hearty Cowboy Baked Beans, Spicy Baked Beans and Coca Cola Baked Beans that isn’t as unhealthy as it sounds, and all taste fabulously.
+I also have Hearty Cowboy Baked Beans, Spicy Baked Beans and Coca Cola Baked Beans that isn’t as unhealthy as it sounds.
+All recipes taste fabulously.
 If you’re a connoisseur of good baked beans give one of these tasty recipes a try sometime.

 If you’re looking for a spiffed-up baked beans recipe, Calico Baked Beans has been one of my most requested recipes over the years.
 It’s truly delicious and not difficult to make either.
 This recipe is gluten free if your pork ‘n beans, bacon, and ketchup are gluten free.